aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 adds execute permission to the owner and the group owner, and read permission to other users, to the file hello X permission to owner, grp owner & othrt user to hello Sets permission to the file hello
+Sets the mode of the file hello -rwxr-x-wx